npcole/npyscreen/docs/UserDoc.rst

 Setting up colour
 *****************

 All of the standard widgets are entirely usable on a monochrome terminal.
-However, it's a colourful world these days, and npyscreen lets you display your widgets in, well, if not Technicolor(TM) then as close a curses will allow.
+However, it's a colourful world these days, and npyscreen lets you display your widgets in, well, if not Technicolor(TM) then as close as curses will allow.

 Colour is handled by the ThemeManager class.
 Generally, your application should stick to using one ThemeManager, which you should set using the *setTheme(ThemeManager)* function.
 So for example::